pachyderm/pachyderm/doc/concepts/data-concepts/commit.md

 branch, its parent becomes the HEAD.
 You can only delete a commit from an input repository at the top of your commit history, also known as DAG.
-Deleting a commit in the middle of a DAG, breaks the provenance chain.
-When you delete a commit from the top of your DAG, Pachyderm automatically delete all the commits that were created in downstream output repos by processing the deleted commit, making it as if the commit never existed.
+Deleting a commit in the middle of a DAG breaks the provenance chain.
+When you delete a commit from the top of your DAG, Pachyderm automatically deletes all the commits that were created in downstream output repos by processing the deleted commit, making it as if the commit never existed.